Thulashika/Research/README.md

 # Research
-Comparison of Microservice Architecture using REST API and GraphQL
+A Performance Comparison Between REST API and GraphQL in Microservice Architecture